brooklynlittell/auto-face-align/README.md

 pip install "alignfaces @ git+https://git@github.com/SourCherries/auto-face-align.git"
 ```

 This will create a new virtual environment called `myenv`.
 You can use another name for that.
 You'll need to activate this environment using `conda activate myenv` whenever you want to use AFA.
 To deactivate, simply type `conda deactivate myenv`.
+To list your environments, type `conda env list`.

 Windows users may encounter a problem with plotting.
 That is a [general issue](https://stackoverflow.com/questions/69786885/after-conda-update-python-kernel-crashes-when-matplotlib-is-used) with **Matplotlib** on Windows.
 To fix, simply type the following while your `myenv` is activated: